chetan2012/microfrontend-cli/README.md

 ## Description

-**react-microfrontend-tool** is a powerful command-line tool that helps you set up a micro frontend architecture using Webpack Module Federation with React.
+**react-microfrontend-tool** is a powerful command-line tool that helps you set up a micro frontend architecture using Webpack/Vite Module Federation with React.
 It automates the initial project setup, allowing you to focus on building your application.

 ## Features

 - **Latest React Version**: Always uses the latest version of React.
 - **Optimized Folder Structure**: Project structure based on best practices.
-- **Webpack Setup**: Automatic Webpack configuration for development and production builds.
+- **Webpack Setup**: Automatic Webpack/Vite configuration for development and production builds.

 ## Installation